 - 1.1 The planning system affects everyone's lives.
 Planning decisions determine where we live, where we work, where we take time out, how we get around, the heritage we protect, and the places where we shop. - 1.2 The Planning and Compulsory Purchase Act (2004) gave significant emphasis to the involvement of communities in planning.
 It established a requirement for each local Council to produce a Statement of Community Involvement (SCI).
-Ealing Council's objective is to strengthen community input to plans and proposals for development of land in the borough. - 1.3 Ealing's SCI was adopted in 2006, and has helped active, meaningful and continued involvement of local communities and stakeholders in planning processes.
-Of course, circumstances, policies and governments change. - 1.4 The SCI therefore needs to be updated from time to time.
-It was last updated in July 2010, July 2011 and February 2013. - 1.5 This current version has been updated to take account of: - the adoption of key development plan documents in the Local Plan and the superseding of any saved policies from the old Unitary Development Plan; - changes to the neighbourhood notification protocols; - to provide better clarity where appropriate; - · corrects a number of typographical errors; and, - repairs links to pages on the Council's web-pages. - 1.6 The purpose of this document, as with the originally adopted Statement of Community Involvement (SCI), is to set out how and when Ealing Council will engage the community and other key organisations and partners: - In the preparation and revision of its policies on land use and development (called the Local Plan) - it establishes whom we will be talking to, and when this will be undertaken. - In the planning application process through pre-application discussions, consideration of planning applications, legal agreements and enforcement of planning decisions, including the role of developers in that process. - 1.7 Ealing's SCI takes into account the views of local people.
-It will be reviewed at regular intervals, usually in conjunction with the Council's Authorities' Monitoring Report.
+Ealing Council's objective is to strengthen community input to plans and proposals for development of land in the borough. - 1.3 Ealing's SCI was adopted in 2006, and has helped active, meaningful, and continued involvement of local communities and stakeholders in planning processes.
+Of course, circumstances, policies, and governments change. - 1.4 The SCI therefore needs to be updated from time to time.
+It was last updated in July 2015. - 1.5 This current version has been updated to take account of: - the adoption of key development plan documents in the Development Plan; - key changes to legislative and regulatory framework including the National Planning Policy Framework (NPPF), the London Plan, neighbourhood planning and the EU General Data Protection Regulation (GDPR); - the establishment of new Design and Community Review Panels; - the use of new technologies, in particular, digital engagement platforms; - changes to the neighbourhood notification protocols; - to provide better clarity where appropriate; - corrects a number of typographical errors; and, - repairs to links to pages on the Council's webpages. - 1.6 The purpose of this document, as with the originally adopted Statement of Community Involvement (SCI), is to set out how and when Ealing Council will engage the community and other key organisations and partners: - In the preparation and revision of its policies on land use and development (called the Local Plan) it establishes who we will be talking to, and when this will be undertaken. - In the planning application process through pre-application discussions, consideration of planning applications, legal agreements, and enforcement of planning decisions, including the role of developers in that process.